-Harold Mitzelfelt was born in Farmington, Illinois, the sixth of nine children whose parents were German immigrants.
+Harold Mitzelfelt was born in Farmington, Illinois, on August 8, 1908, the sixth of nine children of Richard Arthur and Barbara Abel Mitzelfelt, who were both German immigrants.
 Although music had been an important part of life for his mother's ancestors in Europe, Harold was the only child who would pursue a career in music.

-He was troubled, however, with the inevitable Sabbath conflicts in a public school band program and by the need for his groups to play during Friday evening football and basketball games.
+He was troubled, however, by the inevitable Sabbath conflicts in a public-school band program and its need for groups to play during Friday evening football and basketball games.
 When an invitation came for him to serve as head of the music department at Auburn Academy in Washington State in 1942, he accepted.

 The next three years were rewarding ones for Mitzelfelt and the academy.
 A vivacious and energetic person, he revitalized the music program, teaching voice, plus all the wind and string instruments and conducting the chorale, glee club, band, and orchestra.
-In the midst of this, he studied composition and cello and completed a master's degree in musicology at the University of Washington.
+During this time he studied composition and cello and completed a master's degree in music at the University of Washington in 1945.
 By now an accomplished cellist, Mitzelfelt also played in the Seattle Symphony and the Tacoma Philharmonic Orchestra.

 Walla Walla College noticed his success at Auburn and when an opening in the band and orchestra position developed in 1945, Mitzelfelt was invited to come to the college.
 He responded positively but with a condition that the college purchase certain instruments, a stipulation the college board accepted.

-When interviewed by the school paper that fall, he stated that he expected to build an orchestra of 50 and a band of 60.
-For both the band and orchestra, the 1945-47 school years were a serendipitous coincidence of inspired leadership by Mitzelfelt and the influx of many war veterans.
-His membership projections for both orchestra and band were exceeded, with the band reaching 75, an all-time record, at the beginning of his second year.
-Because of his intense involvement in the music program, the success of the ensembles, and his extensive knowledge in musicology, he quickly became a beloved and respected music teacher at WWC.
+For both the band and orchestra, the 1945-47 school years were a serendipitous coincidence of inspired leadership by Mitzelfelt and the influx of World War II veterans.
+Membership for both orchestra and band increased, with the band reaching 75, a record, by the beginning of his second year.
+Because of his intense involvement in the music program, success with the ensembles, and his extensive knowledge in musicology, he quickly became a beloved and respected music teacher at WWC.

 While a student at the University of Washington, Mitzelfelt had developed a close relationship with the George E. Shankel family.
 Shankel and his daughter, Virginia-Gene, were studying there, having just returned from Africa.
-Their shared interests in music led to a friendship, and when both the father and daughter were also invited to teach at WWC in 1945, the bond between the families increased.
-Mitzelfelt and Virginia-Gene collaborated on a number of musical projects during that first year at WWC
+Their shared interests in music led to friendship, and when both the father and daughter were also invited to teach at WWC in 1945, the bond between the families increased.
+Mitzelfelt and Virginia-Gene collaborated on several musical projects during that first year at WWC.

 After one year, however, the Shankels left, he to serve as academic dean at Atlantic Union College, and she to teach music.
 Patricia Mitzelfelt Silver, who played in her father's groups during this time, would later recall: